bulib/dataWebsite/manage/writing-a-dmp.md

 Data management will help prevent future headaches and, when done properly, will keep your work organized and intelligible to others as well as your future self.

-## Common Components of a DMP
+## Components of a DMP

-There are several common components to a data management plan.
+There are several necessary components to a data management plan.
 If you're writing a data management plan for a specific funder, these common components will likely apply.
-However, it is always best to check your application materials for more detailed information.
+However, it is always best to check your application materials <<sort of vague>> for more detailed information.

 ### Types of Data